 "Because," he breathed, peering down into her eyes, "have you ever wanted something so bad you could taste it?"

-He came in even closer, his lips brushing against the side of her face, his smooth cheek grazing her own.
+He came in even closer, his lips brushing her ear, his smooth cheek grazing her own.

 "I want to challenge and defeat your Super Saiyan."